 The Fund has adopted all applicable new Australian accounting standards and interpretations.
-There are no new relevant accounting standards and interpretations that have been adopted in the current year.
+Any new standards or amendments adopted in the current period do not have a material impact on the financial statements.

 Any new relevant accounting standards and interpretations that have been issued or amended but are not yet effective and have not been adopted are unlikely to have any material impact on the Fund.